jacobxperez/rams/.github/CONTRIBUTING.md

 ## Design Philosophy

-**"Good design is as little design as possible"** is perhaps the most famous quote from Dieter Rams meaning that by removing the unnecessary the essential comes to the forefront.
-The product becomes useful, understandable, easy to use, and long-lasting.
+**"Good design is as little design as possible"** is perhaps Dieter Ram's most famous quote, meaning that by removing what is unnecessary the essential comes to the forefront, making a product more useful, understandable, easy to use, and long-lasting.

 ## Design Principles